-vrf vrf-name

-no vrf vrf-name

-vrf-name

-Name assigned to a VRF.

-The default VRF is used.

-RADIUS server-group configuration

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+vrf vrf-name no vrf vrf-name Syntax Description vrf-name Name assigned to a VRF.
+Command Default The default VRF is used.
+Command Modes RADIUS server-group configuration Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
 If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-Use the vrf command to specify a VRF for an AAA RADIUS server group and enable dial-up users to use AAA servers in different routing domains.
+Use the vrf command to specify a VRF for an AAA RADIUS server group and enable dial-up users to use

+AAA servers in different routing domains.